narfman0/angry-sun/pages/notes.md

 categories: jekyll update
 ---

+# 5-6 exit pipe crushing (Lui)

+If you touch the side of the screen at max walking speed or more, it's possible to clip ahead by 2 pixels and get crushed.
+Tap right without running from a full stop before hitting the right side, then hold right into it without risking a death.

+# 6-10 P-Speed Fire Grabs from Big Mario (2 methods) (Kirua) [src](https://www.twitch.tv/videos/105484752)

+# Boom Boom hammer glitch (mitchflowerpower)

+Glitchy boom boom kill [youtube](https://youtu.be/Z_dhOjulIgs)

-# Boom boom firekill, hops, and overkill (or4ng33xp0)
+# Boom Boom firekill, hops, and overkill (or4ng33xp0)

 It's crazy how the developers decided to program boom booms.
 They gave them 37 hitpoints and looked at when they hit 32 hitpoints to have